polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/storage.md

 efficiently.

-Tries are important tool for blockchains because they allow for efficient storing and sharing of historical of block state.
-Each block does not have its own state trie, but a trie hash that will point to the trie nodes from previous block states.
+Tries are important tool for blockchains because they allow for efficient storing and sharing of the historical block state.
+The root hash of the trie provides a cryptographic fingerprint of the final resulting storage after executing all state transitions by a blockchain.
+Thus, two blockchain nodes can easily verify they have the same final state by simply comparing their trie root.

 Accessing trie data is costly.
 Each read operation takes O(log N) time, where N is the number of elements stored in the trie.
 To mitigate this, we use a key value cache.

 All trie nodes are stored in RocksDB and part of the trie state can get pruned, i.e. a key-value pair can be deleted from the storage when it is out of pruning